Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Some areas of your carpet are more heavily used that others.
 These heavy traffic areas are typically more soiled and may be harder to clean.
 This is a guide about cleaning carpet dirty from heavy traffic.

 Rubbing alcohol is one of the best ways to get stains out of carpet.
 It can remove pet stains, rust stains and coffee stains.
-This guide contains DIY carpet cleaning tips and shows you how to get stains out of carpet using rubbing alcohol.

 I have used Dove soap on carpets to remove all kinds of stains.
 Plus, it leaves the room with a beautiful clean scent.
 You only need a small amount of Dove liquid soap and water in a spray bottle.

 When I have carpet issues, I first use some Dawn detergent on a microfiber cleaning cloth.
 When that does not work, I get out my acrylic craft paint, some Q-tips and dot the paint over the stain until it matches the carpet.
-Use minimal paint and work slowly.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.